 With an acquired brain injury, neuro-rehabilitation means regaining as much of your life prior to the accident or illness.
 Whilst 100% may not always be possible – with the right help and support – significant improvements can be made.
 The journey towards recovery often continues for many years and our approach is to be with you for the long road, not take the short cuts.

-We think recovery from an acquired brain injury is like anything – either use it or lose it!
-Neuro-rehabilitation therapies should therefore be delivered in a way that is tailored to individual need and at a time and place that is suitable for you and your family.
+Recovery following an acquired brain injury requires support to help a person to regain lost skills.
+This is so important because if you don’t use them; you lose them!
+We believe that neuro-rehabilitation interventions should be delivered following a detailed assessment and in a way that is tailored to individual need and at a time and place that is suitable for you and your family.

-Our view is that wherever possible, children and young people should be rehabilitated at home because when the going gets tough – more often than not – home is where they want to be.
-So at MATRIX we provide intensive home-based rehabilitation therapy so you don’t have to travel to receive it.
-Our aim is to ensure your family gets what they actually ‘need’.
+Our view is that wherever possible, children and young people should be rehabilitated at home because home is where they want to be – not in a hospital.
+Children also improve as they start to resume a ‘normal’ life with their family around them.
+So at MATRIX we provide personalised home-based rehabilitation therapy so you don’t have to travel to receive it.
+Our aim is to ensure your family gets what you actually ‘need’ not what is provided.